-From across the continent we come together as The Song Company – to give voice to stories from far and wide – together we are Australia’s premier vocal ensemble.
+From across the continent we come together as The Song Company – to give voice to stories from far and wide – together we are Australia’s national vocal ensemble.

 From a baby’s first cry, the human family sings – to celebrate, to mourn, to love, to communicate our deepest thoughts and feelings to each other – above self, beyond words.
 The Song Company belongs to a land whose first peoples have always used songlines and vocal music to pass knowledge and culture from generation to generation.
 As vocal adventurers and cultural ambassadors our unique voices and personalities engage in the telling of new stories and the re-telling of ancient stories through vocalization as old as the human voice itself.
 Our repertoire spans more than a thousand years – from antique manuscripts to scores fresh from the printer today, and is breathtaking in its stylistic diversity and often virtuosic in its demands.
 We are ambassadors for Australian artistic vibrancy, championing new Australian music and collaborating across artistic genres and disciplines.
 We present original and authentic programs that open doors into lost or long-forgotten as well as completely new musical worlds.
 We are nurturing the next generation of vocal talent across Australia by providing unique opportunites and mentoring to early career artists.